Here's a message I got from a fellow learner of Japanese:

 60 Hours Wasted on a Bad Study Investment

-So I spent like a month plowing through Anki flashcards, and it wasn’t long before I’d put away a solid 200 or so Chinese words, along with 400 or so Chinese characters (knowing the kanji helped a lot).
+So I spent like a month plowing througand it wasn't long before I'd put away a solid 200 or so Chinese words, along with 400 or so Chinese characters

-Fast forward another month, and I’ve already gotten distracted moved onto the next thing–walking along the river in Nakameguro drinking beer.
+Fast forward another month, and I'd already gotten distracted moved onto the next thing — walking along the river in Nakameguro drinking beer.
 Or something like that.

-I just didn’t feel like studying Chinese anymore.
+I just didn't feel like studying Chinese anymore.
 After all, I only started on an impulse.
-So I started skipping days with my Anki flashcards.
-And a couple of months later, I just deleted the insurmountable flashcard deck.
+So I started skipping days.
+And a couple of months later, I just deleted my insurmountable flashcard deck.

 I threw 60+ hours of study time in the trash.